Is Skiing Or Snowboarding Easier? (Not What You Think)

 - Balance.
 If you have a history of training your reflexes and balance skills (juggling, slackline, rollerblading, etc.) then you'll be able to react quickly to the movement of your skis or board.

-The cost of renting gear is in some places is slightly more for skiing as you have to rent boots, bindings, and poles here as for boarding its just the board, bindings and boots.
+The cost of renting gear in some places is slightly more for skiing as you have to rent boots, bindings, and poles here as for boarding it's just the board, bindings, and boots.

 Snowboarding jackets and trousers have a baggier fit than skiing clothes.
 The baggier fit is a style influenced by skateboarding and surfing cultures and most boarders prefer that extra space & the feel of a loose fit for jumps and tricks.